victorbrca/blog_hugo/content/post/rhsa-v8:-configure-disk-compression.md

 # mount /dev/mapper/[name] /mount/point
 ```

-To add it to '/etc/fstab'.
+To add it to `/etc/fstab`.
 You will need to add additional params so that systemd waits for VDO to start before mounting

 ```
 # /dev/mapper/vdo-device /mount/point [fstype] defaults,_netdev,x-systemd.device-timeout=0,x-systemd.requires=vdo.service 0 0
 ```

-See man pages for 'systemd.mount':
+See man pages for `systemd.mount`:

 ```nothing
 x-systemd.device-timeout=